 Omilia’s head of North American business development Quinn Agen discusses the use of Omilia NLU Speech Technology in the enterprise call center as part of the Enterprise Connect 2018 Innovation Showcase.

 My name is Quinn Agen.
 I’m responsible for business development at Omilia.
 We offer a virtual assistant platform for conversational customer care on all channels, from the IVR, all the way down through smart speakers, web-chat, SMS, email, and social media.
 We have deployed our dialogue management platform since 2010, starting with Vodafone in Greece.
 We currently have 24 production deployments of our dialogue management platform in the enterprise call center, as well as web-chat channels.
-In North America, we’ve been live for over 18 months at Royal Bank of Canada in their call center, servicing all customers from both Canada and the U.S.
+In North America, we’ve been live for over 18 months at one of the biggest financial organizations in Canada in their call center, servicing all customers from both Canada and the U.S.

 Principally, we work with financial institutions, telecom operators, and insurance companies.
 I would say the interesting thing about the platform for the enterprise is that it offers the business the opportunity to design their virtual assistant application once, and deploy the same application across all channels, leveraging not only the design and the voice-user interface, but also all of the back-end integrations, CRM, data links, as well as your business logic for authentication.

 Why is speech important for enterprise communications and collaboration?